anascacais/preepiseizures-api-client/README.md

 # preepiseizures-api-client

-Python client for interacting with the [Preepiseizures API](https://github.com/anascacais/preepiseizures-api).
+Python client for interacting with the [PreEpiSeizures API](https://github.com/anascacais/preepiseizures-api).

 This client simplifies access to authorized endpoints for researchers working with seizure-related data.